 Indoor Bonsai

 These sub tropical and tropical trees,can be termed as indoor bonsai, and are happy indoors for extended periods of time.
-It is always good for your bonsai to have some time outdoors in summer, but most will not withstand frost, so must be kept indoors, during the rest of the year.
-A bright south facing position is ideal in winter, without drafts, with a shadier spot in Summer.
+It is always good for your indoor bonsai to have some time outdoors in summer, but most will not withstand frost, so must be kept inside during the rest of the year.
+A bright south facing position is ideal in winter, without drafts, with a shadier spot in Summer and always close to a window.
 Also check out our Indoor/ Outdoor Section for an even bigger selection of bonsai that can be kept both indoors and outdoors.

 Chinese Elm/ Ulmus Parvifolia

-Native of China, Korea and Japan this is one of the easiest to care for, and most popular of the indoor/ outdoor bonsai.
+Native of China, Korea and Japan the chinese elm is one of the easiest to care for, and most popular of the indoor/ outdoor bonsai.
 It has tiny leaves and a compact growth, perfect for bonsai cultivation.
-If kept indoors the tree is evergreen, but if outdoors, it may loose leaves during the winter months.
+If kept indoors the tree is evergreen, but if kept outdoors, it may loose leaves during the winter months, but they will return in the spring.
 This variety is probably the most 'tree like' of the sub- tropical varieties.
 Suitable for bright areas indoors, cool conservatories and sheltered gardens.
 See our ' Bonsai Care' pages for further details.

 |